Malloway00/AEON-Unity/README.md

 - **Automatic Module Routing** using tag-based context detection
 - **Thread-Safe Subprocess Manager** for all AI tasks

-ÆON includes a complete offline stack so users can run everything **without internet access**.
+Æ.O.N includes a complete offline stack so users can run everything **without internet access**.

 ---